RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 List of Supported Operating Systems
 -----------------------------------

-The AMD ROCm platform is designed to support the following operating
-systems:

-The AMD ROCm platform is designed to support the following operating
+The AMD ROCm platform is designed to support the following operating systems:
-systems:

--  Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)
+* Ubuntu 20.04.1 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)

--  CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7
+* CentOS 7.8 (3.10.0-1127) & RHEL 7.9 (3.10.0-1160.6.1.el7) (Using devtoolset-7 runtime support)
-   runtime support)

--  CentOS 8.2 & RHEL 8.2 (Kernel 4.18.0 ) (devtoolset is not required)
+* CentOS 8.2 (4.18.0-193.el8) and RHEL 8.3 (4.18.0-240.1.1.el8) (devtoolset is not required)

--  SLES 15 SP2
+* SLES 15 SP2

-Fresh Installation of AMD ROCm v3.10 Recommended
+Fresh Installation of AMD ROCm v4.0 Recommended
 -----------------------------------------------

-A fresh and clean installation of AMD ROCm v3.10 is recommended.
-An upgrade from previous releases to AMD ROCm v3.10 is not supported.
+A fresh and clean installation of AMD ROCm v4.0 is recommended.
+An upgrade from previous releases to AMD ROCm v4.0 is not supported.

 For more information, refer to the AMD ROCm Installation Guide at: